Historical Notes | Publications | Architectural Salvage | Bibliography

 LOCATING AND IDENTIFYING MAIL ORDER HOUSE PART NUMBERS

-The wooden parts of a kit house were numbered in order to facilitate construction.
+The framing boards of a precut kit house were numbered in order to facilitate construction.
 After the house is built, it is usually possible to see some of these numbers.
 Presence of part numbers constitutes proof that the house is in fact a mail order kit.
-The style of the numbering may be a good indicator of which company built the house.
+The style and location of the numbering may be a good indicator of which company built the house.
 The numbers are not visible on every board, so it may take a few minutes and a good flashlight to find one.
-Look on basement ceiling joists, attic rafters, basement stair risers and treads, wall studs - any visible board which has not been painted.
+Look on floor joists in the basement, attic rafters, basement stair risers and treads, wall studs - any visible framing board which has not been painted.
+Even in a kit, numbers will not be found on boards that were not precut: e.g. flooring, trim boards, doors and windows.

-3. ALADDIN, LEWIS and STERLING Company numbers are handwritten in grease pencil, usually in the middle of a board.
-They consist of numerals, usually hyphenated in groups of 2 or 3.
+3. ALADDIN, LEWIS and STERLING Company: early numbers are handwritten in grease pencil, usually in the middle of a board and consist of numerals, usually hyphenated in groups of 2 or 3.
 Some of the numbers are fractions, e.g. 42-18-11 3/4.
+Later (after about 1928) numbers may be stamped in ink, 2 numbers separate by a hyphen, e.g.12-1.
 Part names may be stamped in ink.

-5. Pacific Homes are marked in grease pencil with a 4 digit number, probably the order number, and the names of the parts.
+5. PACIFIC HOMES parts are marked in grease pencil with 4-5 digit numbers, and the names of the parts.

 ARCHITECTURAL SALVAGE OF SEARS HOME PARTSThe following original Sears parts are available to current owners of Sears homes.
 Contact information is listed at the end of each description.
 To list parts you have available, contact R Hunter at rebeccalhunter@sbcglobal.net or 847 697-4551.